501981732/generator-easy-vue/README.md

 ## skeleton
 ```
-npm run prestart       to build a template if you need a skeleton ()
+npm run prestart       to build a template if you need a skeleton (only once)
 npm run dev
 npm run build
 ```